 - 1/4 cup broccoli florets (just the tippy tops)

 - For the carrot, shred using the fine side of your favorite cheese grater, it's super easy!

 - For the broccoli, use kitchen scissors or a pairing knife to remove just the tippity top of the florets (no stems whatsoever) from the broccoli.

 - Adjust seasoning to taste as needed.

 - Pop it in the fridge overnight to allow the flavors to amplify.
 If desired, you can even kick up the seasoning the next morning by adding extra of your favorite spices or salt and pepper to taste.

 - I've made this dip a few times now and I have to admit that it's not a whisk-together-and-faceplant kind of dip.
 The real deliciousness happens when the herbs, seasoning, and veggies get up close and personal in the fridge.
 Trust me, it's exponentially better if you let it sit overnight.
 It's science.
 Food Science.
 Do the right thing!

-- Serve dip alongside all your favorite dippers and a mountain of Food Should Taste Good tortilla chips and watch it disappear!
+- Serve dip alongside all your favorite dippers and watch it disappear!

 If you're not a fan of greek yogurt in dips (I'll forgive you!) feel free to use a 1/2 cup of your favorite quality mayonnaise instead.
 I love pretty much all dairy ever so I'll happily scarf either!